-Setting a regular testing schedule for your crisis management software is of the upmost importance.
+Setting a regular testing schedule for your crisis management software is of the utmost importance.
 By design, these platforms are not intended for everyday use.
-Without a testing schedule, it’s possible for users to go months without using your crisis management tools.
+Without a testing schedule, users can go months without using your crisis management tools.
 This is when knowledge and skills can get rusty, and it can negatively impact your crisis management response efforts.

 Every organisation will have different opinions on what constitutes regular testing.
 We recommend a minimum scheduled test across the full range of functionality at least once per quarter.

-If you’re testing mass notification or broadcast functionality of your platform, it would be beneficial to schedule these tests to occur inside office hours.
-That way, you’ll be on hand to identify any issues in real time, such as time delays between sending and receiving email and SMS communications.
+If you’re testing mass notification or broadcast functionality of your platform, it would be beneficial to schedule these tests to occur during office hours.
+That way, you’ll be on hand to identify any issues in real-time, such as time delays between sending and receiving email and SMS communications.